US booster shots start, even as millions remain unprotected

 The U.S. had already authorized third doses of the Pfizer and Moderna vaccines for certain people with weakened immune systems, such as cancer patients and transplant recipients.
 Other Americans, healthy or not, have managed to get boosters, in some cases simply by asking.

 About 182 million Americans are fully vaccinated, or just 55% of the total population.
-Three-quarters of those 12 and older — the ages eligible for vaccination — have had a first dose.
+Three-quarters of those 12 and older — the ages eligible for vaccination — have had the first dose.

-Associated Press writers Jonathan Lemire in New York, Zeke Miller in Washington and Todd Richmond in Madison, Wisconsin contributed reporting.